yjg30737/pyqt-openai/README.md

   * support saving generated image to local
   * support continue generation
   * notification when task completes
-* you can copy and download the image if you want. just hover the mouse cursor over the image.
+* you can copy and download the image directly as well. just hover the mouse cursor over the image.
 * you can <b>fine-tune</b> openai with llama-index.
 * support text-based file uploading
 * support searching title and content in the conversation